Frequently Asked Questions

 Q: How often does my department have an inventory?

 A: Once a year.

 Q: How much time does my department have to complete its inventory?

-A: Each department has three weeks to perform the inventory and return the completed forms to the Property Management Specialist.
+A: Each department has three weeks to return the completed forms to the Property Management Specialist, and two weeks in which to complete the spot check after that three week period.
 There are more than 100 different department inventories that must be completed each year and the property program depends on timely reports from each department.
 A current list of items for a department can be provided at any time, so an early start to the inventory process can be made by any department by requesting a set of papers before the three week inventory period begins.

 Q: My department’s inventory is scheduled each year during the busiest time of the year for me.
 Can we reschedule the annual inventory for a different time of the year?

 A: Yes, if your scheduled inventory date happens to come to you during a really busy time, we will be happy to schedule your annual inventory during a slower time of the year.
 All subsequent inventories will then be scheduled annually based on that date.

 Q: Why do I have to go through the cumbersome task of making a survey request to dispose of tagged items that have no value, are broken, or are outdated?
 Can’t I just throw these items in the trash can?